 How we handle your personal and confidential information

 Personal information is information that allows others to identify you.
-Confidential information is information provided by you as our client in the course of acting on your behalf in your legal matter that is not publicly available.
+Confidential information is information that is not publicly available.
+As a client we will receive both personal and confidential information in the course of our acting on your behalf.
 Together, these are referred to as ‘information’ in this policy.

-While we are required by law to protect your information, we also value your trust and aim to build a relationship with you to service your legal needs.
+We are required by law to protect your information.
+We also value your trust and aim to build a relationship with you to service your legal needs.
 The protection of your information is an important part of this relationship.
-We will keep your information confidential and will not disclose your information to a third party without your consent, or unless compelled by law.
+Your information will be kept confidential.
+We will not disclose your information to a third party without your consent, or unless compelled by law.

 You become a client when we offer you a retainer and you commence instructing us to act in your matter.
 As a client, we collect all information necessary to conduct your legal matter.
-We are required to keep client matter files for a period of 7 years from the closure of your file, unless you contact us to make an alternative arrangement.
+We are required to keep client matter files for a period of 7 years from the closure/conclusion of your file.
+This will occur unless you contact us to make an alternative arrangement.
 You will be provided with further information about this at the conclusion of your matter.

 You can visit our website without providing us with any personal information.
-For statistical purposes we collect information on website activity (such as number of users who visit our website, the date and time of visits, the number of pages viewed, where you are accessing our site from).
-This information does not identify an individual but it provides us with statistics that can be used to analyse and improve our website.
+For statistical purposes we collect information on website activity (eg. number of users who visit our website, date and time of visits, number of pages viewed, etc.).
+This information does not identify an individual.
+It merely provides us with statistics that can be used to analyse and improve our website.

 Disclosure within Burt & Davies and to Third Parties